minhld99/Compiler-Construction/README.md

 # Compiler Construction
-Build Compiler for KPL (Kyoto Programming Language) by C
+Build Compiler for KPL by C

 #### Front-end
 1. Scanner